Video Game / Command And Conquer 2013

-The sequel to the strategy game Command & Conquer: Generals
+The intended sequel to the strategy game Command & Conquer: Generals

-, The China dominated Asia-Pacific Alliance (APA), having sat comfortably as the world’s foremost geopolitical power for nearly a decade, finds itself challenged on all fronts.
+, the China dominated Asia-Pacific Alliance (APA) found itself challenged on all fronts, after being the world’s foremost geopolitical power for nearly a decade.
 The upstart European Union, a high-tech, single-state entity with an increasingly expansionist agenda continues to flex her muscles, while a series of increasingly bloody uprisings have torn key APA and EU satellite nations asunder.
 Rumors point to a newly reconstituted Global Liberation Army (GLA) as the instigator, but witnesses have described technology far beyond the reach of any normal terrorist organization.
 Concerned, the APA dispatches an elite force to infiltrate the latest, most volatile rebellion, one targeting an EU backed dictator.

 Three factions are once again slugging it out: